jhammarstedt/katacoda-scenarios/ghactionDemo/step7.md

 If nothing is specified the page will display your README.md file.
 In our case we want it to run the `index.html` file in `docs/`.
 * So change the source from root to docs as shown in the image.

 Github pages will either by default read a index.md or index.html, which fortunate for you, is already in there (both the index file and the css file were just taken from this [template website](https://uicookies.com/css-table-templates/)).

 You can press the link and try to run it.
 It might be a little slow to update so if it dosen't work wait a little and refresh the page.

 Examining the flowchart again:
 <img src="https://github.com/jhammarstedt/katacoda-scenarios/blob/main/ghactionDemo/images/framework.PNG?raw=true" />

-We haven't adressed the `format_output` file yet.
+We haven't adressed the `generate_output` file yet.
 For simplicity we will just write a python script that reads the `output.json` and edits the `index.html` by adding the new table values.
 For the `index.html` file we choose the include Commit, Date, Mean, Max, Min, Standard Deviation (All in ms).

 (The file could look odd but you can format it by right clicking and press `Format Document` while watching the file in the IDE)

 <img src="https://github.com/jhammarstedt/katacoda-scenarios/blob/main/ghactionDemo/images/index_prev.PNG?raw=true" />